lcdavison/LearnVulkan/README.md

 The solution file can then be found in `.\Build`

+## Planned Features
+- Light Components
+- Shadows
+- Tiled Forward Lighting
+- Scene Graph
+- Debug UI

+And whatever else I would like to implement in the future...

 ## Boat Model

 Currently the project is hard coded to render the boat model from the following: